greppo-io/greppo/README.md

 **A Python framework for building (geo)spatial web-applications.**

 Greppo is an open-source Python framework that makes it easy to build applications.
-It provides a toolkit for data-scientists to quickly integrate data, algorithms, visualizations and UI for interactivity.
+It provides a toolkit for to quickly integrate data, algorithms, visualizations and UI for interactivity.

-It provides a platform to prototype your applications, quick and easy.

-No front- or back-end experience required.
-Greppo takes care of that.

 ---